 Dying to self is a process of working with the grace of God to perform a

-simple operation on our flesh to remove the sinful passions and desires
+simple operation on our flesh to remove the foreskin of our sinful passions and desires

 prepared for us.
-Although wicked men nailed Jesus to a cross, it says He
+The wicked men that nailed Jesus to

-desires of our flesh to the cross until dead, willingly laying down our lives
+desires of the flesh to the cross until dead, willingly laying down our lives

 for the cause of Christ.
 We know there will be a resurrection, but Christ

-promises that He will raise us to newness of life through the power of the
+promises that He will raise in this life through the power of the

 (213i) Sovereignty